SteadyCadence/api-docs/content/04-project.md

 Use the above method to update a project in an organization.
 The fields of the project that you can edit are shown in the request payload below.

-If you need to update project members, see the section on members.

-> Add link

 **Request Payload**

-> Which of these fields are required??
+Using the API, you can update any of the following fields.
+All of them are optional; fields left blank will remain the same following the PATCH method.

 Property | Type | Required? | Description
 --- | --- | :---: | ---